Blackfell/blackfell.github.io/_posts/2019-07-17-so-you-want-to-hack.md

 #### HackThisSite

-{% include figure image_path="/assets/images/posts/start_hacking/hack_this_site.jpg" alt="OverTheWire - Bandit." caption="[hackthissite](https://www.hackthissite.org) - A website with challenges that allow you to discover and exploit web application vulnearbilities." %}
+{% include figure image_path="/assets/images/posts/start_hacking/hack_this_site.jpg" alt="OverTheWire - Bandit." caption="[hackthissite](https://www.hackthissite.org) - A website with challenges that allow you to discover and exploit web application vulnerabilities." %}

 HackThisSite is all about Web hacking; the site is free to use and doesn't really require any fancy software beyond your humble browser.
-This can give you some really good experience, but I usually puch people to the other options here first as the scope of learning here is a little more narrow.
+This can give you some really good experience, but I usually push people to the other options here first as the scope of learning here is a little more narrow.

-All of the above are interesting places to get started; I generally recommend them in order of appearance, as depite hackthisstie being aimed at beginners, I prefer other options unless you're resource constrained.
+All of the above are interesting places to get started; I generally recommend them in order of appearance, as despite hackthisstie being aimed at beginners, I prefer other options unless you're resource constrained.

-### Offline Homebrew Victims
+### Offline Home-brew Victims

-A third option (which in most cases is really jsimilar to the last) is making homebrew targets.
+A third option (which in most cases is really similar to the last) is making home-brew targets.
 This can give you a nice halfway house between dedicated offline targets and online services; you can use vulnerable applications, or old machines to test your skills against, without the hard requirement for running dedicated target machines,though you should, as you may crash or corrupt the device you're working with, and you may lose some of the separation benefits we've discussed so far.

-OWASP offer a [vulnerable web server](https://github.com/OWASP/Vulnerable-Web-Application) project, the [Damn Vulnerable Web Application](http://www.dvwa.co.uk/) project offers a slightly more useable alternative and there are others avilable too.
+OWASP offer a [vulnerable web server](https://github.com/OWASP/Vulnerable-Web-Application) project, the [Damn Vulnerable Web Application](http://www.dvwa.co.uk/) project offers a slightly more usable alternative and there are others available too.

-These have the appeal of not requiring a dedicated machine, but I usually don't recommend them at first due to the extensive setup effort adn the chance that you may have misconfigurations that affect your learning.
+These have the appeal of not requiring a dedicated machine, but I usually don't recommend them at first due to the extensive setup effort and the chance that you may have misconfigurations that affect your learning.

 # So go and do it!

 Hopefully you have a rough idea now of where you want your learning to take you.
-Depending on your current experience, you may want to take a look at windows configuration, or the Linux [bandit](https://overthewire.org/wargames/bandit/) challenge, or you may be comfortable with your knowledge and ready to jump straight into some vulnerable VMs, or a virtal lab.
+Depending on your current experience, you may want to take a look at windows configuration, or the Linux [bandit](https://overthewire.org/wargames/bandit/) challenge, or you may be comfortable with your knowledge and ready to jump straight into some vulnerable VMs, or a virtual lab.

 ## Still not sure?

-Ok then, you need a nudge don't you?
-It's ok to not be sure and I'm happy to provide some hints, here goes!
+OK then, you need a nudge don't you?
+It's OK to not be sure and I'm happy to provide some hints, here goes!

-If you can install windows machines, get a server talking to a client, use Powershell to {download a file, find a file on disk and ping all hosts on your local network} then skip basic windows learning; otherwise, configure a Windows server and client, in a mini Active Directory environment.
-Make sure you comply with licencing requriements, even if you use [evaluation copies](https://www.microsoft.com/en-us/evalcenter/).
+If you can install windows machines, get a server talking to a client, use PowerShell to {download a file, find a file on disk and ping all hosts on your local network} then skip basic windows learning; otherwise, configure a Windows server and client, in a mini Active Directory environment.
+Make sure you comply with licensing requirements, even if you use [evaluation copies](https://www.microsoft.com/en-us/evalcenter/).

-If you can install Linux and use the command line to {find a file, add a new user, list running processes, configure and enable ssh on port 9999 and ping evey host on your local network} then skip bandit and local linux config tasks; otherwise, install some linux in a lab environment (see next post) and/or complete the [bandit](https://overthewire.org/wargames/bandit/) overthewire challenge.
+If you can install Linux and use the command line to {find a file, add a new user, list running processes, configure and enable ssh on port 9999 and ping every host on your local network} then skip bandit and local Linux config tasks; otherwise, install some Linux in a lab environment (see next post) and/or complete the [bandit](https://overthewire.org/wargames/bandit/) overthewire challenge.

-If you know what an IP address is, what a network port, MAC address and the difference between a router adn switch is, then skip a basic networking course for now (but it's super important - you'll pick more up and train as required), otherwise, try a free course like Cybrary's [CompTIA Network +] (https://www.cybrary.it/course/comptia-network-plus/) offering.
+If you know what an IP address is, what a network port, MAC address and the difference between a router and switch is, then skip a basic networking course for now (but it's super important - you'll pick more up and train as required), otherwise, try a free course like Cybrary's [CompTIA Network +] (https://www.cybrary.it/course/comptia-network-plus/) offering.

-If you know the basics of how websites are programmed and you know your HTML from our Javascript, what an SQL query is and how CSS works (note, you don't need to be a master), then skil any web learning, otherwise, consider completing some web programming learning, like that offered by [codeacademy](https://www.codecademy.com/learn/paths/web-development) or [w3schools ](https://www.w3schools.com/).
+If you know the basics of how websites are programmed and you know your HTML from our JavaScript, what an SQL query is and how CSS works (note, you don't need to be a master), then skill any web learning, otherwise, consider completing some web programming learning, like that offered by [codeacademy](https://www.codecademy.com/learn/paths/web-development) or [w3schools ](https://www.w3schools.com/).
 Just getting a rough understanding at this point will help.

 Otherwise, I recommend you try the [Mr Robot Capture the Flag](https://www.vulnhub.com/entry/mr-robot-1,151/) challenge as a starter task, using my (very excellent) [walkthrough]() as a training guide.

-In due time, I'd recommend you bolster your web programming knowledge with anotehr programmign or scriptiong language, though this isn't wholly essential at first (IMO).
+In due time, I'd recommend you bolster your web programming knowledge with another programming or scripting language, though this isn't wholly essential at first (IMO).
 I like Python and codeacademy](https://www.codecademy.com/learn/learn-python) offer good training.
 This one is up to you though!

 After that, you should have a feel fro where you'd like to go now; as always, contact me via social for more thoughts and advice.